HaydenElza/sampleplotter/README.md

 ### Rotation:

 Rotation in degrees of point array in counter-clockwise direction about extent center.
-(Currently broken in web app, something funky is going on.)

 | Systematic | Equidistant |
 |---|---|